michaeleii/comm-documentation/docs/pages/express-setup.md

 });
 ```

-This will create a simple Express app that listens on port 3000 and renders the `index.ejs` file when the `/` route is requested.
+This will create a basic Express app that listens on port 3000 and renders the `index.ejs` file when the `/` route is requested.
 It also renders the `login.ejs` file when the `/login` route is requested.

 The `login.ejs` file will be created in the next section.

-#### 2. Creating the `index.ejs` file
+#### 2. Edit the `index.ejs` file

 ```html
 <!DOCTYPE html>